-LOTUS is a point based system where projects obtain points for complying with criteria set in the LOTUS credits.
+LOTUS is a point-based system where projects obtain points for complying with criteria set in the LOTUS credits.
 Credits are built on the following structure: Intent, Requirements, Overview, Approach & Implementation, Calculations (optional) and Submissions.
 For a project to be compliant with a credit, the intent of the credit has to be met, the requirements have to be achieved and the required submission documents have to be provided.

-For some credits, requirements can encompass different strategies.
-A project can implement any of the proposed strategies inside a credit and cumulate points for the credit (while being restricted by the maximum number of points available for the credit).
+For some credits, requirements can encompass different options or strategies.
+A project can only select one of the proposed options to comply with a credit, but it can implement any of the proposed strategies and cumulate points for the credit (while being restricted by the maximum number of points available for the credit).